Is Digital Marketing A Zero-Sum Game?

-But that doesn’t mean continually adding new elements to your website or proposition.
+But that doesn’t mean continually adding new elements to your website or value proposition.
 You can’t have everything at once.
 When you add something you also need to consider taking something away as otherwise you are in danger of ending up diluting your value proposition and confusing visitors.
-Testing different messages on separate landing pages can assist this process as it helps maintain a single-minded proposition.
+A/B testing different messages on separate landing pages can assist this process as it helps maintain a single-minded proposition.

 Digital marketers spend a lot of time trying to formulate the right messages for their landing pages.
 However, as Dave Trott reminds us ordinary people: